Francis-Bui/LegoSwerve/README.md

 # LegoSwerve
-Repository for a differential swerve robot using limited Lego electronics
+Repository for a differential swerve robot using limited Lego electronics and an EV3